← Back to Chapters

 Chapter 5: The Equations of Pressure

 The fluorescent lights hummed their indifferent frequency as Ananya stood outside Professor Mehta's office, research data pressed against her chest.
 Through the frosted glass, his silhouette moved with the unhurried certainty of a man who had never needed to fight for anything.
 She knocked.
-The sound came out smaller than she intended.
+The knock came out smaller than she intended.

 "Come in, Ananya."